310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Chiaki %}
-No, no, it's my bad![^2] The papers you were holding flew everywhere because of me — Hold on, I’ll pick them all up for you!
+No, no, it’s my bad![^2] The papers you were holding flew everywhere because of me — Hold on, I’ll pick them all up for you!
 {% endbubble %}

 {% bubble Hajime worried %}